sryalamanchi/StringManipulationCollection/StringManipulationCollection/README.md

 Sample Output 0

 abd

+## PasswordValidation

+Louise joined a social networking site to stay in touch with her friends.
+The signup page required her to input a name and a password.
+However, the password must be strong.
+The website considers a password to be strong if it satisfies the following criteria:

+Its length is at least .
+It contains at least one digit.
+It contains at least one lowercase English character.
+It contains at least one uppercase English character.
+It contains at least one special character.
+The special characters are: !@#$%^&*()-+ She typed a random string of length  in the password field but wasn't sure if it was strong.
+Given the string she typed, can you find the minimum number of characters she must add to make her password strong?

+Note: Here's the set of types of characters in a form you can paste in your solution:

+Example
+password='2bbbb'

+This password is 5 characters long and has at least one of each character type.
+The minimum number of characters to add is 2.

 ## Terminal Commands

 This project was generated with Console using [Visual Studio 2019 Free Version click to download](https://visualstudio.microsoft.com/downloads/) version 16.8.4